flyingcircusio/doc/src/infrastructure/networking/networking.md

 **FE** - Frontend, for customer application traffic.
 This VLAN connects to machines that provide customers' applications to the public.
 This network is switched to the virtual machines and leverages completely public traffic.
-The DC firewalls do not filter this.
-Customer applications are free to use any ports they like but must be careful opening them.
-VMs can filter this network locally.
+The DC firewalls do not filter this, however the default system firewall running locally on VMs blocks inbound connections.
+Customer applications are free to use any ports they like, however these ports must be listed in the firewall configuration in order to receive inbound connections.
 All VMs receive a NIC on this VLAN but not necessarily IPv4 or IPv6 addresses if they do not provide public traffic.
-DNS
-example: *vm00.fe.rzob.gocept.net*.
+DNS example: *vm00.fe.rzob.fcio.net*.

 **SRV** - Server to server communication.
 Used for customer application components to talk to each other, e.g. database traffic and for management